-- C1.1 An outdoor living area to be provided: - in accordance with Table 1; - behind the street setback area; - directly accessible from a habitable room of the dwelling; - with a minimum length and width dimension of 4m; and - to have at least two-thirds of the required area without permanent roof cover. - C1.2 Each multiple dwelling is provided with at least one balcony or the equivalent, opening directly from a habitable room and with a minimum area of 10m2 and minimum dimension of 2.4m.
+- C1.1 An outdoor living area to be provided: - i. in accordance with Table 1: - ii. behind the street setback area: - iii. directly accessible from the primary living space of the dwelling; - iv. with a minimum length and width dimension of 4m; and - with at least two-thirds of the required area without permanent roof cover (Figure 13). - C1.2 Each multiple dwelling is provided with at least one balcony or the equivalent, opening directly from the primary living space and with a minimum area of 10m2 and minimum dimension of 2.4m.